 Steven Siegel is considered one of the most important chroniclers of 1980s New York; his work is so influential that even thirty years later it still features in New York magazine.
 Photographing from the tops of bridges, within deserted properties, and on the street, he captures his subjects with the eye of an artist and the skill of a photojournalist.
-His work is in many public and private collections, including the New York Public Library.
+His work is in many public and private collections, including the International Center of Photography, the Soho House Collection and the New York Public Library.

 New York is such an enormous and complex place that one must hesitate before attempting to explain the forces that have shaped it over the past thirty years.
 My photos can tell this story better than I can.
 New York is not one city.
 It is—and always has been—a collection of hundreds of neighbourhoods and each of these neighbourhoods has its own delicate social fabric.
 One cannot know New York—or understand New York—without exploring all five boroughs.
 Although I have explored the city more than most, I can still find plenty of places that I've never encountered before - places that are new to me, and surprising.
 One can never know it all!
 Even if one tried, a neighbourhood would be likely to change by the time one got around to visiting it again.
 But I do know that, as long as I'm around, I'll be there—with my camera—to witness and record the changes in this remarkable city."

 He has literally thousands of images of New York from that era: priceless moments for someone who lived there at the time, or who is interested in the history of the city.
 Please just contact Kitty if you would like to see more: email@example.com.